Vision Transformer Made Simpler

 You can read more about it in the original paper.
 You can also check the code here.

-βBlogAssistant helps minimize AI content flags, so you can produce articles in over 30 languages that draw readers in without giving off creepy robot vibes.
+BlogAssistant helps minimize AI content flags, so you can produce articles in over 30 languages that draw readers in without giving off creepy robot vibes.
 It also lets you retrieve images for your content that are always 100% royalty-free!

-π Learn how to build AI systems for medical imaging domain by leveraging tools and techniques that I share with you! | π‘ The newsletter is read by people from: Nvidia, Baker Hughes, Harvard, NYU, Columbia University, University of Toronto and more!
+πŸ‘‰ Learn how to build AI systems for medical imaging domain by leveraging tools and techniques that I share with you! | πŸ’‘ The newsletter is read by people from: Nvidia, Baker Hughes, Harvard, NYU, Columbia University, University of Toronto and more!

 Hello Reader, Welcome to another edition of PYCAD newsletter where we cover interesting topics in Machine Learning and Computer Vision applied to Medical Imaging.
 The goal of this newsletter is to help you stay up-to-date and learn important concepts in this amazing field!
-I've got some cool insights for you below β AI Scribes: Transforming Medical Documentation Web Application for Medical Note Generation AI-powered medical scribes are revolutionizing clinical workflows by automating...
+I've got some cool insights for you below ↓ Zoom That Works Everywhere If you can’t zoom any pane in your web DICOM viewer, you’re doing extra work for no reason.
+Think of it like this: when something is small, you bring it...

 Hello Reader, Welcome to another edition of PYCAD newsletter where we cover interesting topics in Machine Learning and Computer Vision applied to Medical Imaging.
 The goal of this newsletter is to help you stay up-to-date and learn important concepts in this amazing field!
-I've got some cool insights for you below β DeepSeek: A New Player in AI for Healthcare The new open-source LLM, DeepSeek, is creating buzz for its potential to transform AI in medicine and healthcare.
-Designed for...
+I've got some cool insights for you below ↓ A Quick Look at Our Volume Measurement Tool One of the tools we’ve been working on is a simple way to estimate 3D volumes directly inside the viewer.
+You start by drawing a...

 Hello Reader, Welcome to another edition of PYCAD newsletter where we cover interesting topics in Machine Learning and Computer Vision applied to Medical Imaging.
 The goal of this newsletter is to help you stay up-to-date and learn important concepts in this amazing field!
-I've got some cool insights for you below β Now You Can Use Large Language Models that are HIPAA Compliant People are finding ways to use large language models in all fields.
-MedTech is no exception.
-The amount of work...
+I've got some cool insights for you below ↓ How We Build Our DICOM Viewers Using Plugins One thing we focus on when building DICOM viewers is keeping every feature as a separate plugin.
+This gives the app a clean structure...